Timothy Foster (settler)

-Timothy Foster (May 14, 1720 – April 3, 1785) and his family were the first colonial settlers of Winthrop, Maine.
+Timothy Foster (May 14, 1720 – April 3, 1785) and his family were the first colonial settlers of Winthrop, Maine, which was then Pondtown Plantation in Massachusetts Bay Colony.
 He was a captain in the Massachusetts militia during the American Revolutionary War.

 Early life

 Timothy Foster was born on May 14, 1720, at Attleborough in Massachusetts Bay Colony—the ninth of thirteen children.
 His mother Margaret Ware (1685–1761) and his father John Foster (1680–1759) were born, respectively, in the Massachusetts Bay towns of Wrentham and Salem.
 John Foster was a blacksmith and an elected deputy to the Massachusetts General Court.

 First settler of Winthrop, Maine

-Timothy Foster acquired a large tract of forest and meadow in Pondtown Plantation, now known as Winthrop, Maine, in 1764.
-The land, which he purchased for £26 (equivalent to about US$5500 in 2022) from a traveling land speculator, was located on the western shore of Cobbosseecontee Lake.
-The following year, Foster and his wife Sibboleth and their ten children relocated from Attleborough to Pondtown, becoming the first pioneers to settle in the area.
+Timothy Foster acquired a large tract of forest and meadow in Pondtown Plantation (now Winthrop, Maine) in 1764.
+The land, which he purchased for £26 (equivalent to about US$6,214 in 2025) from a traveling land speculator, was located on the western shore of Cobbosseecontee Lake.

+The name Cobbosseecontee comes from the Abenaki language, meaning "plenty of sturgeon."
+By the mid-18th century, ongoing conflicts between French and English colonists had severely disrupted Abenaki communities, with many being driven from their traditional lands in southern Maine.

+In 1765, Foster and his wife Sibboleth and their ten children relocated from Attleborough to Pondtown, becoming the first European pioneers to settle in the area.
 In 1766, Foster's 200-acre lot, designated as lot eight, was officially recorded in a colonial deed that required him to construct a house, cultivate and till at least five acres of land, and reside on the premises.
 The first frame house in Pondtown was constructed by the Fosters in 1769.
-The town of Winthrop was incorporated in 1771, with Foster being elected to its inaugural board of selectmen.
+The town of Winthrop was incorporated in 1771, with Timothy Foster being elected to its inaugural board of selectmen.